Trends

 I hate having to click through multiple pages to read a short article and I resent the fact that this feature only exists to boost page views.
 What a waste of time!

-Tip: I use AutoPager, a smart FireFox add-on that automatically loads the next page when you reach the end of a page.
+Tip: I use AutoPager, a smart Firefox add-on that automatically loads the next page when you reach the end of a page.
 Yay for infinite scrolling of content!

 Article Reposts

-Occasionally, a headline on a website catches my eyes.
+Occasionally, a headline on a website catches my eye.
 I click on it, expecting to read the full article on said website—not so fast!
 Halfway down the article, there is a line that says “to read the full story, head to our friends at www.blahblahblah.com”.

 I hate that.
-I like to read the original article on the original publishing website: first it deserves the credit and page views, second reading half of the article and then the end on another website is a waste of time.
+I like to read the original article on the original publishing website.
+First it deserves the credit and page views, second reading half of the article and then the end on another website is a waste of time.

 Tip: Some websites belong to a “network” and use this trick to split the traffic.
 Learn to spot the trend and read the article where it was originally published.